Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Unknown Facts

-The Long-tailed Blue is a species of Butterfly that still needs farther study.
+The Long-tailed Blue is a species of Butterfly that still needs further study.

 Unanswered questions are;